Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Discussions

 \section{Discussions}

-Strong anharmonicity and large-amplitude motions of hydrogen atoms in CH$_5^+$ cause broad, diffuse bands instead of sharp, distinct peaks in its molecular spectrum.
-By treating large-amplitude proton motion, the NCT approach successfully captures the fluxional nature of the CH$_5^+$.
+Strong anharmonicity and large-amplitude motions of hydrogen atoms in CH$_5^+$ give rise to numerous low-energy excitations, which constitute the most distinctive spectral feature of this molecule.
+The NCT wavefunction is capable of expressing the delocalization of the nuclear wavefunction, thereby capturing the fluxional nature of CH$_5^+$.
 We find that the nuclear ground state, as well as the low-lying and high-energy excited states, are highly anharmonic and exhibit similar preferences for the three stationary points on the PES.
-All these states undergo permutations of hydrogen atoms, as revealed by Monte Carlo sampling of their wavefunctions.
-In particular, the scrambling occurs more frequently for the ground state than for the excited states.
-Furthermore, the scrambling patterns differ across regions.

-This work extends the applications of the NCT method to fluxional molecules, enabling it to solve eigenstates for systems that undergo large-amplitude spatial motion, such as CH$_5^+$.
-First, the notion of a reference configuration defined with respect to a specific equilibrium configuration cannot be applied to such molecules.
-This is because the PES contains a large number of equivalent minima connected by relatively small energy barriers, which lead to a delocalized wavefunction.
-Next, using the NCT method, we present a variational approach that solves the nuclear Schrödinger equation for CH$_5^+$.
+This work extends the applications of the NCT method to fluxional molecules, enabling it to solve eigenstates with delocalized wavefunctions for systems that undergo large-amplitude spatial motion, such as CH$_5^+$.
+Using the NCT method, we present a variational approach that solves the nuclear Schrödinger equation for CH$_5^+$.
 The method scales linearly with the number of excited states.
 Finally, in future studies, we expect to enforce the correct hydrogen-permutation symmetry on the wavefunction to obtain more accurate energy levels.
 A permutation-equivariant implementation of the flow model is necessary to achieve this, as demonstrated in Ref.~\cite{wirnsberger_targeted_2020}.
+In particular, we expect several of the near-degenerate states presently observed in our NCT spectrum (Table~\ref{tab:full_energy}) to become strictly degenerate under such a symmetrized ansatz.